ewaldmire/ascender/docs/docsite/rst/administration/security_best_practices.rst

 Security Best Practices
 =========================

-Ascender is deployed in a secure fashion for use to automate typical environments.
+climber is deployed in a secure fashion for use to automate typical environments.
 However, managing certain operating system environments, automation, and automation platforms, may require some additional best practices to ensure security.
 This document describes best practices for automation in a secure manner.

-Understand the architecture of Ansible and Ascender
+Understand the architecture of Ansible and climber
 ----------------------------------------------------------

-Ansible and Ascender comprise a general purpose, declarative, automation platform.
-That means that once an Ansible playbook is launched (via Ascender, or directly on the command line), the playbook, inventory, and credentials provided to Ansible are considered to be the source of truth.
-If policies are desired around external verification of specific playbook content, job definition, or inventory contents, these processes must be undertaken before the automation is launched (whether via the Ascender web UI, or the Ascender API).
+Ansible and climber comprise a general purpose, declarative, automation platform.
+That means that once an Ansible playbook is launched (via climber, or directly on the command line), the playbook, inventory, and credentials provided to Ansible are considered to be the source of truth.
+If policies are desired around external verification of specific playbook content, job definition, or inventory contents, these processes must be undertaken before the automation is launched (whether via the climber web UI, or the climber API).

 These can take many forms.
 The use of source control, branching, and mandatory code review is best practice for Ansible automation.
 There are many tools that can help create process flow around using source control in this manner.

-At a higher level, many tools exist that allow for creation of approvals and policy-based actions around arbitrary workflows, including automation; these tools can then use Ansible via Ascender’s API to perform automation.
+At a higher level, many tools exist that allow for creation of approvals and policy-based actions around arbitrary workflows, including automation; these tools can then use Ansible via climber’s API to perform automation.

-We recommend all customers of Ascender select a secure default administrator password at time of installation.
+We recommend all customers of climber select a secure default administrator password at time of installation.
 See :ref:`tips_change_password` for more information.

-Ascender exposes services on certain well-known ports, such as port 80 for HTTP traffic and port 443 for HTTPS traffic.
-We recommend that you do not expose Ascender on the open internet, significantly reducing the threat surface of your installation.
+climber exposes services on certain well-known ports, such as port 80 for HTTP traffic and port 443 for HTTPS traffic.
+We recommend that you do not expose climber on the open internet, significantly reducing the threat surface of your installation.

 Granting access